jeeliz/jeelizFaceFilter/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report - Please read before you post any issue.
 title: ''
 labels: ''
 assignees: ''

 ---

 This is NOT a help board.
-Do not ask help questions here.
+Please do not ask help questions here:

 * If you have troubles with THREE.js or another 3D framework (importing a 3D model, displaying a texture, etc...) please submit your bug on [THREE.js issue section](https://github.com/mrdoob/three.js/issues) or [THREE.js forum](https://discourse.threejs.org/) or [stackoverflow](http://stackoverflow.com/questions/tagged/three.js).